Katherine W. Dumke Fine Arts & Architecture Library

 (L-R) Thomas, Erika, Greg, Robert, Tony, Justin, Luke

-When viewing an item record, in the tab for “Locations and Request” the description “Fine Arts Library Collection” or “Fine Arts Library Folio” indicates that the item is located in the Fine Arts & Architecture Library showcase.
+In the tab titled “Locations and Request” the description “Fine Arts Library Collection” or “Fine Arts Library Folio” indicates the item is located in the Fine Arts & Architecture Library showcase.
 You may also search for a keyword or subject heading and then refine your search by selecting “Fine Arts Library Collection” from the facets on the left side of the page.

-Are you looking for an item that the Fine Arts & Architecture Library doesn’t own?
+Are you searching for an item that the Fine Arts & Architecture Library doesn’t own?

-Need some help wading through the resources at Marriott Library?
+Need some help finding the best resources for your project at Marriott Library?
 Subject Guides are here to help!

 Subject Guides are brief overviews to the resources available in each discipline.
 They will tell you where to start your search, the most reputable databases in your discipline, trusted journals, and other helpful information.
 Still stuck?
 Ask the Library!